AI-UMB/ai-umb.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false  # includes social icons at the bottom of the page
 ---
-We are an Applied Machine Learning lab in the Department of Computer Science at UMASS Boston.
+We are an Artificial Intelligence Association in the Department of Computer Science at UMASS Boston.
 ---